elisehaldane/morello-board/README.md

 - `HOST_ID`: a label for the host, appears first in the runner name
 - `HOST_INTERFACE`: the host's ethernet interface ID
 - `RUNNER_PREFIX`: a prefix in the runner name, commonly a project ID
-- `RC_VERSION`: the script version, appears last in the runner name
+- `RC_VERSION`: the script version, appears third in the runner name

-A runner name comprises four components: the `HOST_ID`, `RUNNER_PREFIX`, a suffix of random alphanumeric characters (the `RUNNER_SUFFIX`), and the `RC_VERSION`.
+A runner name comprises four components: the `HOST_ID`, `RUNNER_PREFIX`, `RC_VERSION`, and then a suffix of random alphanumeric characters (the `RUNNER_SUFFIX`).
 To avoid collisions when the runner is created, the random suffix is the only part that the user cannot modify via the above variables.

 ## Additional context